SIXTH Amended and Restated Bylaws of Building Owners and Managers Association of Jacksonville, Inc.Effective as of the 10th day of May, 2023

 1. Associate Membership Bypass Waitlist Policy

 Associate Membership is available to any company whose business is engaged in a trade, industry, or profession that provides goods or services within the commercial real estate building industry.
 This Associate membership is for one (1) designated representative within the company.
-Corporate Associate Memberships (for more than one designated representative within a company) are available if space allows.
-Unless otherwise set forth in the Bylaws, the Associate Membership and Corporate Associate Memberships include membership in BOMA International and BOMA Florida for one (1) designated representative from the company.
+Unless otherwise set forth in the Bylaws, the Associate Membership includes membership in BOMA International and BOMA Florida for one (1) designated representative from the company.

 **Please note: The membership dues payment is required at the time of official application acceptance.
 Principal applicants are automatically approved; therefore, payment is due on submission of the application below.